Tulsa vs. Navy NCAA Football Odds, Plays and Insights | October 29, 2021

 Navy Stats and Trends

-- This year, the Midshipmen have an ATS record of 4-1 in their five games as an underdog of 11 points or more.
+- Navy has played seven games, with four wins against the spread.

+- The Midshipmen have been underdogs by 11 points or more five times this season and are 4-1 ATS in those games.

-- Navy's games this year have hit the over on three of seven set point totals (42.9%).
+- Navy's games this year have gone over the total in three out of seven opportunities (42.9%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.